 Every time we open our laptops or phones, we are bombarded with information: the latest crises at home and overseas, falling financial trends, eco-disasters, and the personal lives of hundreds of online friends and strangers.
 A study done in 2020 found that more than half of U.S. adults get their news through social media.
 What’s […]

 Have you ever felt lost, hopeless, and overwhelmed?
 When you are in a dark and lonely headspace, you can feel desperate, and the scariest part is not knowing if it will get better.
 Hope, coupled with dedication, can light the path to a healthier mental state.
-Recovery involves a process of healing, adaptation, and growth. […]
+Mental health recovery involves a process of healing, adaptation, […]

 In the pursuit of better mental health, various factors come into play.
 One often overlooked aspect is nutrition.
 The food we consume can significantly impact our mental well-being, influencing mood, cognition, and overall mental health.
 This article will explore the vital connection between nutrition and mental health, shedding light on how a well-balanced diet can […]